ARMmbed/mbed-os-example-mesh-minimal/README.md

 ### Use release profile

 For devices with small memory, we recommend using release profiles for building and exporting.
-Please see [mbed Handbook: Build profiles](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/build_profiles/)
+Please see the documentation about [Build profiles](https://os.mbed.com/docs/latest/tools/build-profiles.html)

 Examples:
 ```